FlutterFlow/flutterflow-documentation/docs/resources/widgets/pages/pages.md

 **Floating Action Button (FAB)**: An action button that is commonly used for primary actions on the screen, like adding a new contact or composing a message.

-**Drawer & End-Drawer**: A slide-out menu for app navigation, accessible from the `AppBar` or by swiping from the side.
+**Drawer & End-Drawer**: A slide-in menu that allows navigation to different views within the app, accessible from the `AppBar` or by swiping from the side.

+**SnackBar:** A temporary, lightweight message that appears at the bottom of the screen.

+**BottomNavigationBar:** A bottom bar that can display multiple items for navigation purposes.

 **Body:** The main content area where you place your widgets.
 In FlutterFlow, you